Washington State

 • Personal/health information (Fire)

-This approach preserves some public access while addressing agency concerns about tactical security.
-It's similar to models used in other cities and could serve as a template for compromise elsewhere.
+The approach preserves some public access while addressing agency concerns about tactical security.
+It is similar to models used in Philadelphia and parts of Ohio and could work as a compromise template elsewhere.

 "SPD's dispatch channels, which communicate when and where incidents are occurring, will remain open for the public to hear via radio scanners."